PaulioRandall/scarlet-go/README.md

 # scarlet-go

+**Archiving as I have too many projects, Scarlet was not in the top 20%.**

   "Sometimes it's better to light a flamethrower than curse the darkness."
     - 'Men at Arms' by Terry Pratchett